wix/Detox/docs/Guide.DebuggingInXcode.md

+---
+id: Guide.DebuggingInXcode
-# Debugging in Xcode During Detox Tests
+title: Debugging in Xcode During Detox Tests
+---

 > This is mostly useful for investigating weird crashes or when contributing to Detox itself. **This workflow isn't standard.
 Don't use it unless you have a good reason.**